readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 For the initial implementation, we will:

-- Use the ``rclone check`` command to get the diff between two versions.
+- Generate a manifest of all HTML files from the versions that we want to compare.
+  This will be done at the end of the build.
+- Generate the hash based on the main content of the file, not the whole file.
 - Only expose the files that were added, removed, or modified (HTML files only).
   The number of lines that changed wont be exposed.
-- Store the results in the DB.
+- Don't store the results in the DB, we can store the results in a next iteration.
 - Expose this feature only via the addons feature.
 - Allow to diff an external version against the version that points to the default branch/tag of the project only.
 - Use a feature flag to enable this feature on projects.
-- Run the diff while we have the files on disk (end of the build), if possible.

 Other features that are not mentioned here, like exposing the number of lines that changed, or a public API, will not be implemented in the initial version,